-In conclusion, the chapter conducted a literature review and synthesized important themes which relate to the clinical question used in the project.
+In conclusion, the chapter includes a literature review and synthesized important themes which relate to the clinical question used in the project.
 Some of the studies suggested that educating healthcare providers in cultural competence expedites effective communication and optimizes health delivery processes.
 The second theme greatly demonstrated the impact of cultural competence education, showing its direct effect on nurses' cultural proficiency, which leads to better health outcomes.
 The literature review also provided a discourse on the importance of improving nurses' cultural skills and knowledge.
-The principal investigator will adopt the intervention of a cultural competence education program within a mental health unit in a large facility to boost nurses' insights and expertise, to enable them deliver holistic and culturally competent care on patients' cultural preferences and backgrounds.

-The student used auxiliary literature to bolster the SPP topic and provide valuable acumens to develop an apt cultural competence education program.
-Through cultural competence, healthcare professionals can collaborate to deliver and provide effective care to accomplish overall operational efficiencies and ideal patient outcomes.